GIVE THROUGH PAYPAL

 Grant Awards from AZ Humanities and Arizona Commission on the Arts acknowledging and supporting the contributions of the Lowe House Project!

 Thank you for maximizing the benefits derived from recent grant awards from AZ Humanities and Arizona Commission on the Arts!

-Thank you for considering a tax-deductible donation to the Lowe House Project Artist in Residence program.
-Here are some ways your donation can make a significant impact.
+Here are some ways your tax-deductible donation to the Lowe House Project Artist in Residence program can make a significant impact for the upcoming season.

 - Some of our qualifying resident artist applicants require subsidies to offset travel expenses, supplies, and residency fees.
 Scholarships afford these highly qualified applicants the opportunity to be a Lowe House Project Resident Artist.